gitduckhq/vscode-extension/README.md

 # GitDuck

-GitDuck is an open source code and screen recording tool for programmers.
-It allows you to link your code to the timestamps of a screen recording video.
-You can record private or public coding sessions and easily share to your team.
-Developers are using GitDuck to:
+GitDuck is an open source collaboration tool for remote development teams.
+It allows developers to link their code to the video timestamps and create interactive coding videos.
+Record private or public coding sessions and easily share how you code with your team.

-* Rubber Duck Debugging
-* Pair Programming
+* ☑️ Pair Programming
+* ☑️ Rubber Duck Debbugging
+* ☑️ Live Coding
+* ☑️ Stream privately and publicly
-* Record tutorials and walkthroughs
+* ☑️ Record tutorials and walkthroughs
-* Live coding
-* Collaborative coding

 ![GitDuck coding session](https://storage.googleapis.com/gitduck/img/gitduck-preview-watch.gif)

 ## ✨ What's new

-**🌎 Open-source**
-The extension is now open source and you can review and contribute to its development.

-**✍️ Chat and comments**
-People can now add comments to your coding sessions and you can chat with anyone that visits your coding sessions.

-**🐛 Bugs fixed**
-We solved several bugs and improved performance.
-E.g. Custom theme being changed, Windows cropped recordings.
+**🏀 Teams**
+Create private live coding sessions that only your team can watch.
+Collaborate online with your remote team and work as if you were in the same room.

 ## Requirements